 The first pneumatic tube mail system was installed in Philadelphia (sorry New York) in 1893.
 New York City’s came in 1897.
 Each tube could carry between 400 and 600 letters and traveled at 30-35 miles per hour.
 In its full glory, the pneumatic tubes covered a 27-mile route, connecting 23 post offices.
 This network stretched up Manhattan’s east and west sides, from Bowling Green and Wall Street, all the way north to Manhattanville and East Harlem.

 Anecdotal stories indicate that the system may have extended into the Bronx, with sandwich subs reportedly being delivered via pneumatic tubes from a renown subway shop in the Bronx to downtown postal stations.
 Maps at the National Postal Museum show proposed extensions to the Bronx and other areas within Manhattan, many which were never completed.
 The system even crossed boroughs into Brooklyn (using the Brooklyn Bridge), taking four minutes to take letters from Church Street near City Hall to the General Post Office in Brooklyn (now Cadman Plaza).
-The pneumatic tube mail system in New York City is the subject of the inaugural episode of our podcast Secrets of New York available on Apple Podcasts, Spotify, and all of your favorite podcast apps.
+The pneumatic tube mail system in New York City is the subject of the inaugural episode of The Untapped New York Podcast available on Apple Podcasts, Spotify, and all of your favorite podcast apps.

 The system, which was located 4 to 6 feet below the city streets, was created and owned by private companies, to which the city paid rent and labor.
 According to The Smithsonian National Postal Museum, “Installation of the tubes was problematic, with previously laid pipes for sewage and gas limiting the size and thus the amount and kind of mail a pneumatic tube could carry.
 Water table levels also presented difficulties.
 Later, the New York City system was purchased and operated by the U.S. Postal Service.
 Using power from old-school electric motors, made by the likes of General Electric and Westinghouse, air pressure was created by rotary blowers and air compressors.
 Each canister was labeled on the outside with its destination, but all the tubes had to come out at each station.
 So if a canister was destined for another station, it would be sent back again into the tubes and on its way.